 If you are looking for a specific book, search the catalog by TITLE.

 If you know the name of artist or author, search by AUTHOR or KEYWORD.

 Artist's books may also be searched in UArts Libraries Digital Collections.

 Policies & Procedures

-The University Libraries collect artists' books as a valuable teaching and study resource to support the curriculum of programs in the College of Art & Design.
+The University Libraries collect artists' books as a valuable teaching and study resource to support the curriculum of programs in the College of Art, Media & Design.
 Artists' books can be delicate.
 They may be produced as a one-of-a-kind item or in a limited edition.
 They may be handmade, may contain unorthodox materials or come in unusual shapes.

 For these reasons, certain procedures are necessary to protect and maintain them.
 The nature of the Book Arts Collection demands that access to it be limited, that it be used with supervision and be handled with care.
 Anyone using Book Arts materials must wash their hands before handling the materials.
-White cotton gloves are available and should be worn unless seen to cause damage.

 Book Arts materials do not circulate outside of the library and photocopying is prohibited.

 Both the University of the Arts community and outside scholars are invited to access the Book Arts Collection.
 Before the visit, it is advisable to browse the collection online.
-To schedule time either in the Book Arts room or downstairs in the Special Collections room, make an appointment with Mary Louise Castaldi, Reference Librarian.

 Visitors who want to use this collection must submit a written request by letter or e-mail at least 2 weeks in advance.
 Requests should be as specific as possible.